hmzkht/shell/README.md

 # shell
-A basic shell that supports a command history, pwd and ls commands
+A basic shell that supports a command history, pwd and ls commands.

+Not the final version, does not support redirect or pipes.